-Commencement information is often found in the Act itself, under s 2.
-However, this could be a general statement rather than a specific date, stating that the Act will commence:
+Commencement information is often found in the Act itself, in section 2.
+Sometimes, this could be a general statement rather than a specific date, stating that the Act will commence:

-- upon receiving Royal Assent from the Governor or Governor-General - on a specified date - date to be proclaimed (in the future) - in relation to another piece of legislation - the default date of 28 days after receiving Royal Assent.
+- upon receiving Royal Assent from the Governor or Governor-General - on a specified date - on a date to be proclaimed (in the future, notified in Government Gazettes) - in relation to another piece of legislation - the default date of 28 days after receiving Royal Assent.

-One of the easiest ways to locate the commencement date is to look at the Endnotes or Notes section of the latest version of the Act.
+One of the easiest ways to locate the commencement date is to locate the legislative history for the Act.
+This may be located in the Endnotes or Notes section of the latest version of the Act, or there may be a legislative history page linked to from the Act homepage.